77degrees/badnest/README.md

 ## Drawbacks

-- Tested with 2 thermostat, and multiple room temperature sensors.
+- <mark>Tested with 2 thermostat, and multiple room temperature sensors.</mark>
 - Camera integration is untested by me
 - Nest Protect integration is untested by me
 - Nest could change their webapp api at any time, making this defunct (this has happened before, see <https://github.com/USA-RedDragon/badnest/issues/67>)